inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 As far as I can tell there are two types of resin printers.
 I've already talked about [computed axial lithography](https://inaimathi.ca/posts/light-and-spin), and it's highly experimental.
 As far as I know there are no commercially or industrially available CAL machines yet, but holy crap the payoff would be huge.

-The "other" approach always seems to have the same kinematics, but different photoexposure strategies.
+The other approach always seems to have the same kinematics, but different photoexposure strategies.
 The kinematic strategy is always

 - there is a build plate secured to an arm that moves it along the Z axis[^as-an-aside]
 - there is a light element that does something to the "current layer" of print and then waits for the Z axis to move up